csharpfritz/demopi/doc/README.md

 - Docker-Compose
 - .NET 7 / ASP.NET Core / SignalR Core

+This combination allows our Raspberry Pi device to build from the cloud, take updates and restart the processes to present them automatically.
+The process flow looks like this:

+  1. An update is committed to the GitHub repository for the `demopi` application
+  1. A GitHub action is triggered from the update and rebuilds the application
+  1. The GitHub action publishes an updated container image to an Azure Container Registry
+  1. A service called `watchtower` on the Raspberry Pi scans for an updated image and finds it in the Azure Container Registry
+  1. Watchtower downloads and redeploys the running image

 ## Step 0: Configure an Azure Container Registry

 I already have one of these at `fritzregistry.azurecr.io`.
 It was easy enough to configure and deploy with credentials required to access the content.